ishan9220/School_District_Analysis/README.md

 ![](https://github.com/ishan9220/School_District_Analysis/blob/main/Post%20School%20Size%20Summary.png)

-The changes are ver minor with a difference of 0.1 - 0.3 across the subjects scores and % passed.
+The changes are ver minor and have only affected Medium School Sizes.
+We only see an increase with average reading score after refactoring the code with the rest all showing a decrease under 0.1 percentile.

 ### Scores by school type -